Transtheoretical model: Criticisms

 TTM has generally found a greater popularity regarding research on physical activity, due to the increasing problems associated with unhealthy diets and sedentary living, e.g. obesity, cardiovascular problems.
-A 2011 Cochrane Systematic Review found that there is little evidence to suggest that using the transtheoretical model stages of change (TTM SOC) method is effective in helping obese and overweight people lose weight.
-There were only five studies in the review, two of which were later dropped due to not being relevant since they did not measure weight.
-Earlier in a 2009 paper, the TTM was considered to be useful in promoting physical activity.
-In this study, the algorithms and questionnaires that researchers used to assign people to stages of change lacked standardisation to be compared empirically, or validated.
+However, there has yet to be a consensus on the efficacy of TTM for this purpose.
+For example, a 2014 Cochrane Systematic Review found only three studies met their inclusion criteria, and the studies included were of such "variable methodological quality" that conclusions could not be drawn without further research.
+More studies have been published on this subject since the 2014 review, including some which suggest TTM could be helpful, but as of October 2025, Cochrane has not yet produced an updated meta-analysis to consider new findings.

-Similar criticism regarding the standardisation as well as consistency in the use of TTM is also raised in a recent review on travel interventions.
+Similar criticism regarding the standardisation as well as consistency in the use of TTM is also raised in a 2017 review on travel interventions.
 With regard to travel interventions only stages of change and sometimes decisional balance constructs are included.
 The processes used to build the intervention are rarely stage-matched and short cuts are taken by classifying participants in a pre-action stage, which summarises the precontemplation, contemplation and preparation stage, and an action/maintenance stage.
 More generally, TTM has been criticised within various domains due to the limitations in the research designs.
 For example, many studies supporting the model have been cross-sectional, but longitudinal study data would allow for stronger causal inferences.
 Another point of criticism is raised in a 2002 review, where the model's stages were characterized as "not mutually exclusive".
 Furthermore, there was "scant evidence of sequential movement through discrete stages".
 While research suggests that movement through the stages of change is not always linear, a study of smoking cessation conducted in 1996 demonstrated that the probability of forward stage movement is greater than the probability of backward stage movement.
 Due to the variations in use, implementation and type of research designs, data confirming TTM are ambiguous.
 More care has to be taken in using a sufficient amount of constructs, trustworthy measures, and longitudinal data.